mjbright/packer-tf-vault/labs/lab4-tf-first-instance/index.md

 ```

 ## Create Terraform configuration
-Create a directory for the lab 1 files:
+Create a directory for the tf-lab1 files:
 ```sh
 mkdir tf-lab1
 cd $_